erkules/advk8sworkshop/rbac.md

 # Roles and ClusterRoles

-* Yes there are objects to store RBAC-Privileges
+* Yes there are objects to store RBAC-privileges 💃
-* Roles are limitted to a Namespaces
+* Roles are limited to a Namespaces
-* Clusterroles are not
+* ClusterRoles are not

-* As a fact ClusterRoles are sufficient.
+* As a fact ClusterRoles are sufficient (please remind me)
 * Later we are going to limit them on a Namespace

 # CRD

-Exerpt of `kubectl explain --recursive ClusterRoles`
+Excerpt of `kubectl explain --recursive ClusterRoles`

 ~~~
 apiVersion: rbac.authorization.k8s.io/v1